Face/Off: Plot

-The raid turns into a bloodbath and many FBI agents and several members of Troy's gang, including Dietrich and Pollux, are killed.
-Archer, Sasha, and Adam all manage to escape.
-In the aftermath of the raid, Archer's supervisor, Director Victor Lazarro, angrily lambasts Troy-as-Archer for the unnecessary bloodshed he caused.
-Troy, still furious over Pollux's death, murders Lazarro and is subsequently promoted to acting director in his place.
-Meanwhile, after taking Sasha and Adam to a safe location, Archer-as-Troy approaches Eve and convinces her to test Troy-as-Archer's blood to confirm his identity.
-After testing the blood and being convinced that the man wearing her husband's face is in fact an imposter, Eve tells Archer that Troy will be vulnerable at Lazarro's funeral.
+The raid turns into a bloodbath, and many FBI agents and several members of Castor's gang, including Dietrich and Pollux, are killed.
+Archer-as-Castor, Sasha, and Adam all manage to escape.
+In the aftermath of the raid, Archer's supervisor, Director Victor Lazarro, angrily lambasts Castor-as-Archer for the unnecessary bloodshed he caused.
+Castor, still furious over Pollux's death, murders Lazarro and is subsequently promoted to acting director in his place.
+Meanwhile, after taking Sasha and Adam to a safe location, Archer-as-Castor approaches Eve and convinces her to test Castor-as-Archer's blood to confirm his identity.
+After testing the blood and being convinced that the man wearing her husband's face is in fact an imposter, Eve tells Archer that Castor will be vulnerable at Lazarro's funeral.

-At the ceremony, Troy has taken Eve hostage.
+At the ceremony, Castor-as-Archer has taken Eve hostage.
 Sasha arrives, and a gunfight ensues; Sasha manages to save Eve after taking a bullet.
-Archer promises a dying Sasha that he will take care of Adam and raise him away from criminal life.
-Troy briefly takes Jamie hostage, but she escapes by stabbing him with the butterfly knife that he lent her earlier for self-defense.
+Archer-as-Castor promises a dying Sasha that he will take care of Adam and raise him away from criminal life.
+Castor briefly takes Jamie hostage, but she escapes by stabbing him in the leg with the butterfly knife that he lent her earlier for self-defense.

-Troy is forced to escape and reaches the docks, where he commandeers a speedboat while Archer commandeers another one to pursuit.
-The chase ends when Archer forces Troy to the shore in a collision.
+Following the confrontation at the church, Castor reaches the docks and commandeers a speedboat while Archer commandeers one of his own to continue the pursuit.
+The chase ends when Archer forces Castor to the shore in a collision.
 With their boats grounded, the two proceed to fight to the death.
-Archer manages to corner Troy at gunpoint with a speargun, while Troy tries to disfigure Archer's face as a last attempt to defeat him.
-Archer kicks Troy in the testicles, causing him to lose his grip on the gun and allowing Archer to finally kill him.
+Upon gaining the upper hand in the struggle, Archer manages to corner Castor at gunpoint with a speargun, only for the latter to prevent him from shooting by grabbing the firing mechanism.
+While admitting defeat, Castor tries to disfigure his face so that Archer will be doomed to wear the former's face forever.
+Before he can finish, Archer kicks Castor in the groin, causing him to lose his grip on the gun and allowing Archer to finally kill him.

-Backup agents arrive and address Archer by his name, having been convinced by Eve of Archer's true identity.
-After the face transplant surgery is reversed, Archer returns home, where he adopts Adam into his family, keeping his promise to Sasha.
+Backup agents arrive and address Archer-as-Castor by his true name, having been convinced by Eve of Archer's identity.
+After the face transplant surgery is reversed, Archer returns home.
+He and Eve adopt Adam, keeping Archer's promise to Sasha.